eastbaydsa/elementary-concepts-historical-materialism/edition-1/Appendix-Surplus-Value.md

 their level.
 Here we find the explanation for the higher salaries given specialized workers.[^sv.izzy.specialized]

-[^sv.izzy.specialized]: Translator's note: I find this explanation dubious.
+[^sv.izzy.specialized]: Translator's note: We find this explanation dubious.
 [^sv.194]: See chapter 1.

 The value of labor power is therefore equal to the value of all the products